Cryptocurrencies are becoming mainstream, with investors across the spectrum, from retail to institutional, looking to gain exposure.

 If the price rises 500 dollars to $6500/6550 and the trader closes out the position at $6550 (valued at $32,750) they make a $2,750 loss.
 Alternatively, if the price of Bitcoin falls to $5500/5550 (meaning the position is now worth $27,750), once the position is closed, it would mean a profit of $2,250.

 Forecasting Cryptocurrency prices

-There a two main approaches to analysing cryptocurrencies: fundamental and technical analysis.
+There a two main approaches to analyzing cryptocurrencies: fundamental and technical analysis.
 Fundamental analysis uses the news and events affecting the coins, exchanges and other crypto businesses.
 Technical analysis uses only price data to map areas of historical supply and demand for the cryptocurrencies.

-Government regulation, the introduction of new cryptocurrency technology and problems at Cryptocurrency exchanges can affect supply and demand for the coins.
+Government regulation, the introduction of new cryptocurrency technology and problems at cryptocurrency exchanges can affect supply and demand for the coins.

-The performance of cryptocurrency firms, especially in counties with high ownership like South Korea and Japan tend to have an over-sized impact on the price action.
+The performance of cryptocurrency firms, especially in countries with high ownership like South Korea and Japan tend to have an over-sized impact on the price action.
 The hacking and collapse of the Mt Gox and YouBit digital currency exchanges caused investors to lose faith in the safety of funds held in cryptocurrencies and caused a sharp drop in bitcoin and altcoin prices.